 Children and Family Ministry

 The Unitarian Universalist Seven Principles are at the heart of all the programming we provide and we hope to provide all our children and youth with a strong UU identity.
 A big part of our mission is to give our children and youth, and their families, the tools to move through this world with compassion, integrity, and the ability to think critically.
-Please take this opportunity to explore our website and take a look at the Sunday Religious Education classes, as well as parent groups, OWL, Coming of Age, and more.
+Please take this opportunity to explore our website and take a look at the Sunday Religious Education classes, as Our Whole Lives, Coming of Age, and more.

 Welcome to our community!

 If you would like to find out more information about our ministry to children and their families, please get in touch with Director of Children and Family Ministry, Aria Curtis.
 She is available via phone at 509-325-6383 ext.
 206, via email firstname.lastname@example.org,or for an in person meeting by appointment.